The complete guide

-An employee app puts the tools, information, and communication a team needs into one place, usually on the phone people already carry.
-This guide explains what an employee app is, why organizations use one, and how to tell whether yours is ready for it.
+An employee app puts the tools, information and communication a team needs into one place, usually on the phone people already carry.
+This guide covers what an employee app is, why organisations use one, and how to tell whether yours is ready for it.

 What is an employee app?

-An employee app is a single mobile-first tool that gives every worker in an organization the information, tasks, and communication they need to do their job.
-Instead of spreading work across email, group chats, paper checklists, and shared drives, it brings the essentials into one place that people can reach from a phone during their shift.
+An employee app is a single mobile-first tool that gives every worker in an organisation the information, tasks and communication they need to do their job.
+Instead of spreading work across email, group chats, paper checklists and shared drives, it brings the essentials into one place people can reach from a phone during their shift.

-This matters most for the people an office-first toolset tends to miss: frontline and deskless staff who do not sit at a computer.
+This matters most for the people an office-first toolset tends to miss: frontline and deskless staff who don't sit at a computer.
 An employee app is built for the whole workforce, not only the head office.

 Why do companies use employee apps?

-Most organizations do not adopt an employee app because it is trendy.
-They adopt it because the way information and work are spread across tools has started to cost them time, consistency, and control.
-A few reasons come up again and again:
+Most organisations don't adopt an employee app because it is trendy.
+They adopt it because the way information and work are spread across tools has started to cost them time, consistency and control.

 Tools are fragmented